Trex099/Glint/README.md

 3. If anything is missing, it will provide you with the exact command to install it and offer to run it for you.

 *Note: The script will use `sudo` internally for operations that require root privileges, such as installing packages or managing system services for GPU passthrough.*

 ---

+## ❤️ Credits and Acknowledgements

+This project stands on the shoulders of giants.
+Glint wouldn't be possible without the incredible work of the open-source community.

+*   **QEMU:** For providing the powerful, flexible, and open-source virtualization engine that makes all of this possible.
+*   **OpenCore:** For their sophisticated bootloader that allows us to boot macOS on non-Apple hardware.
+*   **OSX-KVM:** For providing invaluable references and a solid foundation for macOS virtualization on Linux.
+*   **GenSMBIOS:** For the essential tool that makes generating valid SMBIOS information a breeze.

+---